status-im/specs/status-whisper-mailserver-spec.md

 `Limit`: 4-byte wide unsigned integer limiting the number of returned envelopes `Cursor`: 32-byte wide array of a cursor returned from the previous request (optional)

+The `Cursor` field SHOULD be filled in if a number of envelopes between `Lower` and `Upper` is greater than `Limit` so that the requester can send another request using the obtained `Cursor` value.
+What exactly is in the `Cursor` is up to the implementation.
+The requester SHOULD NOT use a `Cursor` obtained from one mailserver in a request to another mailserver because the format or the result MAY be different.

 The envelope MUST be signed with a symmetric key agreed between the requester and Mailserver.

 ### Receiving historic messages

-Historic messages MUST be sent to a peer with as packet with a P2P Message code (`0x7f`) followed by a single Whisper envelope OR an array of Whisper envelopes.
-A peer receiving historic message MUST handle both cases.
+Historic messages MUST be sent to a peer as a packet with a P2P Message code (`0x7f`) followed by an array of Whisper envelopes.
+It is incompatible with the original Whisper spec (EIP-627) because it allows only a single envelope, however, an array of envelopes is much more performant.
+In order to stay compatible with EIP-627, a peer receiving historic message MUST handle both cases.

-In order to accept a P2P Message packet, a node MUST trust a selected Mailserver.
+In order to receive historic messages from a mailserver, a node MUST trust the selected mailserver, that is allow to receive packets with the P2P Message code.
+By default, such packets are discarded.

 Received envelopes MUST be passed through the Whisper envelopes pipelines so that they are picked up by registered filters and passed to subscribers.